-Figure 6 - 17
+Figure 6 - 12

-WiFi Settings

-(Charms Bar) &
+WiFi & Network

-Networks
+Connections

-- 4. Double-click an access point to connect to it (or click it and click Connect). - 5.
-Enter a network security key (password) if required, and click Next. - 6.
-You can choose to find other devices or not. - When you are connected to the network access point it will display Connected
+- 5. Enter a network security key (password) if required, and click Next. - 6.
+You can choose to share or connect to devices or not. - When you are connected to the network access point it will display Connected status Connected. - 8.

-Connected . - 8.
 Select any connected network and click Disconnect to disconnect from a connected access point.

-Figure 6 - 18
+Figure 6 - 13

-Networks

-Connected /
+Network Connected

-Disconnect
+(Click Disconnect)